odoo/owl/doc/qweb.md

 }
 ```

-Note: you will find more information on animations in the [animation](doc/animations.md)
+Note: more information on animations are available [here](doc/animations.md).
-documentation.

 ### Debugging (`t-debug` and `t-log`)